adamantine-sim/adamantine/README.md

     * estimated\_uncertainty: The estimate of the uncertainty in the experimental data points as given by a standard deviation (under the simplifying assumption that the error is normally distributed and independent for each data point) (default value: 0.0).
+    * output\_experiment\_on\_mesh: Whether to output the experimental data projected onto the simulation mesh at each experiment time stamp (default: true).
 * ensemble: (optional)
   * ensemble\_simulation: whether to perform an ensemble of simulations (default value: false)
   * ensemble\_size: the number of ensemble members for the ensemble Kalman filter (EnKF) (default value: 5)